-In the Game Boy Advance version, Final Fight One, the dialog between "Alpha" Cody and Rolento pokes fun at the Super Nintendo version of the game since Rolento did not appear in it.
-Alpha Cody says "Um.
+In Final Fight One for the Game Boy Advance, the dialog between "Alpha/Zero" Cody and Rolento pokes fun at the 1991, Super Nintendo Entertainment System version of the game since Rolento did not appear in it.
+Alpha/Zero Cody says "Um.
 It's strange.
 I don't remember this way.
 Oh yes, I took a shortcut, after beating the policeman (Edi.
 E).
 I walked along the coast..."
-This is a reference to how an entire stage was missing from the Super Nintendo version which took place after the defeat of Edi.
+This is a reference to how an entire stage was missing from the Super NES version which took place after the defeat of Edi.
 E and before going to the Bay Area.

 The playable characters are as follows: *Mike Haggar: Mayor of Metro City and a former fighter.
 He wages war on the Mad Gear gang when they kidnap his daughter Jessica.
 Slow, but powerful. *Cody: Jessica's boyfriend, he wants nothing more than to rescue her from the clutches of the Mad Gears.
 In addition to being the most well-balanced character, he can also hold onto knives and stab with them rather than just throwing them. *Guy: Cody's martial artist friend who is more than willing to lend a hand in the war against the Mad Gears.
 Weaker than the other two characters, but faster.